moustacompa/ci_model_generator/README.md

 !!!Novelty
 Version 2.2 allows you to specify the classes to generate, in case your database contains data from several applications.
 To do this, specify the names of the tables to be taken into account for the generation of the model on line 20.
 Otherwise, comment out line 20 and uncomment line 21.
-Thank you and feel free to send me your comments on using the tool at moustacompa@gmail.com.
+Thank you and feel free to send me your comments on using the tool !!!!!Thank you!!!!!
-!!!!!Thank you!!!!!